List of chief judges of the New York Court of Appeals

-Chief Judge of the New York Court of Appeals refers to the position of chief judge on the New York Court of Appeals.
-They are also known as the Chief Judge of New York.

-The chief judge supervises the seven-judge Court of Appeals.
+The Chief Judge of the New York Court of Appeals, ex officio the Chief Judge of New York, supervises the seven-judge New York Court of Appeals.
 In addition, the chief judge oversees the work of the state's Unified Court system, which as of 2009, had a $2.5 billion annual budget and more than 16,000 employees.
-The chief judge is also a member of the Judicial Conference of the State of New York.
+The chief judge is also chair of the Administrative Board of the Courts and a member of the Judicial Conference of the State of New York.
+The chief judge appoints the Chief Administrator of the Courts with the advice and consent of the board.